wrjodjana/obsidian-vault/interview/recruiter email/aquatic capital.md

 Hello [INSERT NAME],

 I came across your profile and understand you recruit for talent at Aquatic Capital Management.
-I'm a current junior at University of Illinois at Urbana-Champaign studying Computer Science and Statistics and think I'd be a great fit technically.
+I'm a current junior at the University of Illinois at Urbana-Champaign studying Computer Science and Statistics and think I'd be a great fit technically.

 I completed a software engineering internship at TooTak last summer focusing on backend engineering with an interest in JavaScript and Python and just applied to the Software Engineer Intern position for Summer 2026.